 - Be very judicious about what you “like” and share on Facebook.
 Don’t just reflexively click “like” on everything.

 - Look at where the post originates.
 If it’s from someone you don’t recognize, it could be a friend of a friend or it could be a complete stranger.
 It would be good to find out.

 - Notice the content and whether it promises anything for liking or sharing.
 If it does, it’s likely a scam.
 The same goes for if you feel pressured into clicking “like” or sharing.

 5. Facebook customer service scam

 NPR then had a company that specializes in phone fraud call the number that showed up in the Google search.
-The person who answered the call claimed to be a Facebook representative but was actually a fraud.
+The person who answered claimed to be a Facebook representative but was actually a fraud.

 Here’s how the call went:

 The fraudster answered the phone by saying, “Thanks for calling Facebook.”
-The researcher told the fake rep that he was locked out of his Facebook account and needed help getting back in.
+The researcher told the fake rep he was locked out of his Facebook account and needed help getting back in.